Altunshukurlu/Spec-Management/README.md

 We propose to develop and evaluate a method and a system that will enable engineers and decision makers to
+* manage and evolve representations of systems and the components, environments, and stakeholders as the real-world subject matter to which propositions (discussed next) refer
 * employ concepts from constructive logic to build propositions about systems and their components, environments, and stakeholders
+* in particular, provide an extensible set of proposition constructors, including the usual connectives of higher-order predicate logic
 * manage, evaluate, and evolve databases of such propositions
 * support multiple interpretations of propositions, from assumptions to requirements that are intended to be satisifed by future actions